jaythom2723/Project-Roguelike/README.md

 The engine, although rather barebones, supports a hierarchical entity system that is still heavily Work In Progress, alongside a grid-based placement and movement system for entities as well.
 You can even opt-out of grid usage if you'd like!

 # Compiling
 Open the SLN and press build.
-All dependencies *should* be included, if not, make an issue and I'll try to get it resolved by adding a `redist` folder to the `x64/Debug/` path.
+All dependencies *should* be included, if not, make an issue and I'll try to get it resolved by adding a `redist` folder to the repo.
 Thanks for checking out the project!

 # Notes
 *images will eventually be uploaded to this repository for the sake of adding flavor to this README.
 Other than the information listed above, I am not sure what else to add here.*